Difference Between Chinese Writing and Japanese Writing

 Chinese Writing is one of the earliest forms of writing.
 It is one of the earliest languages to be founded that is used to date, though now new modifications have been added.

 The letters of the language are based on images.
-The writing entirely consists of Hanzi that have come up from images.
+The writing entirely consists of Hanzi, which has come up from images.

-As stated earlier, Chinese Writing is divided into two forms that are Traditional Chinese, which still is used in an active form as a language in countries like Hong Kong, Macau, and Taiwan.
+As stated earlier, Chinese Writing is divided into two forms: Traditional Chinese, which is still used in an active form as a language in countries like Hong Kong, Macau, and Taiwan.
 The other form, Simplified Chinese Writing, is used in countries like Malaysia, Singapore, and mainland China.

 Now, the new modern way of Chinese Writing is used, which is called Mandarin.

-There are other types of Chinese as well, like Cantonese and Hokkien, and though they are no that popular but can be and are still used as well.
+There are other types of Chinese as well, like Cantonese and Hokkien, and though they are not that popular, they can be and are still used.
 The set of Chinese characters consists of thousands of words, and even though it is a group of characters, it only has five vowels.

 chinese writing